Dr. Dalbir Bharti, IPS (Retd)

 He passed the Government of India’s Civil Services Examination conducted by Union Public Service Commission, New Delhi and was selected for the Indian Police Service (IPS) in 1987.
 While being in the IPS, he continued his studies and did LL.B. from Dr. Babasaheb Ambedkar Marathwada University, Aurangabad, securing first position in the University.
 Subsequently, he did his Ph.D from University of Mumbai on “The Constitution of India and Criminal Justice Administration” in 2001.

-Service and Experience:
+Profession and Experience:

-After serving State Bank of India for about eight years, he joined the IPS in December 1987 and was allotted to Maharashtra cadre.
+After serving State Bank of India for about seven and half years, he joined the IPS in December 1987 and was allotted to Maharashtra cadre.
 He did his foundational course at Lal Bahadur Shastri National Academy of Administration, Mussoorie and basic police training at Sardar Vallabhbhai Patel National Police Academy, Hyderabad.
 He was given Maharashtra State trophy for securing first position in the regional language examination at the National Police Academy.

 After completion of his training, he served in Maharashtra State and also in the Centre in various capacities.
 He was Assistant Superintendent of Police in Solapur and Thane districts (1989-91); Deputy Commissioner of Police, Aurangabad (1992-1994); Deputy Director, Maharashtra Police Academy, Nasik (1994-95); Superintendent of Police, Sindhudurg district (1995-97); Deputy Commissioner of Police, Mumbai (1997-2000); on study leave (2000-01); Superintendent of Police, Jalna district (2001-2002); Commandant, State Reserve Police Force, Nagpur (2003); and Additional Commissioner of Police (Crime), Nagpur (2003-2006).
 He was on deputation to the Government of India and was Deputy Inspector-General of Police in Central Reserve Police Force (2006-08) having battalions in Assam, Bihar, Jammu & Kashmir and Chhatisgarh.
 After his return from central deputation, he worked as Inspector-General of Police, Amravati Range (comprising Amravati Rural, Akola, Buldana, Yavatmal and Wasim Districts of Maharashtra (2008-11).
 After completion of his tenure of about 3 years as IGP Amravati Range, he was transferred to Pune, where he worked for a short period as Director, Maharashtra Intelligence Academy.